Rob-McKay/RiscOS-smb2/module/README.md

 ## SMB2_OpenDir

+(SWI &5450C)

 ### Entry

 R0 the SMB2 context handle\
-R1 const char *path
+R1 `const char *` the path of the directory

 ### Exit

-R0 struct smb2dir *
+R0 the SMB 2 directory handle

 If the V flag is set, then an error occurred, and R0 points to an error block, the first word of which contains an error number.
 The rest of the error block consists of a null-terminated error message.